ropolomx/taxonomic_profiling_pipeline/README.md

 2. Ensure there is a `.tab` file (eg. `samples_new.tab`) that contains all the filenames of the read files
 3. Clone the Snakemake pipeline into the current directory
 4. Ensure the `.tab` file (containing the sample names) is specified in the `config.yaml` file
-5. Either update `samples_new.tab` to point to the raw data files (eg. add `../` before all the file names), or copy all the contents of the repository to the same folder where the samples are, i.e. `cp -r taxonomic_profiling_pipeline/* .`
+5. Either update `samples_new.tab` to point to the raw data files (eg. add `../` before all the file names), or copy all the contents of the repository to the same folder where the samples are, eg. `cp -r taxonomic_profiling_pipeline/* .`
-6. Copy the contents of the folder `/isilon/lacombe-rdc/users/tranlan/phiX` into the working directory folder. **(_TODO: generalize phiX instructions_)**
+6. Copy an indexed phiX genome into the directory where the Snakemake will be run.
+    - `cp /isilon/lacombe-rdc/users/tranlan/phiX/* .` if on AAFC Biocluster
+    - **(TODO: generalize phiX instructions)**
 7. Update names of folders that will be generated during the run by replacing all instances of `beerolama_mpa_shallow` in the Snakefile to something like `cra_kraken2`
 8. Activate the conda environment containing Snakemake: eg. `conda activate Snakemake`
 9. Perform a dry run: `snakemake –nr`
     - All green messages is good, errors will show up in red
 10. Run the workflow: `snakemake  --cluster "qsub -V -cwd -pe smp {threads}" --use-conda -j <number_of_jobs>`
     - Replace `<number_of_jobs>` with the number of `.fastq.gz` files divided by 2

 ---